Skip to main content

 In the Job Information frame:

-• User ID: Defines the name of the IBM i user profile under which the job should be submitted.
+• User ID: The IBM i user profile under which the job is submitted

 In the Job Description sub-frame:

-• Name: Defines the simple name of the job description used with the job.
-You may use an OpCon token in this field.
+• Name: The simple name of the job description.
+Accepts an OpCon token

-• Library: Defines the library associated with the job description name.
-You may use an OpCon token in this field.
+• Library: The library associated with the job description name.
+Accepts an OpCon token

 In the Library List Management sub-frame:

-• Current: Defines the name of the current library associated with the job being executed.
-You may use an OpCon token in this field.
+• Current: The current library associated with the job being run.
+Accepts an OpCon token

-• Initial Library List: Defines the initial user part of the library list that is used to search for any objects without a library.
+• Initial Library List: The initial user part of the library list used to search for objects without a library

 In the Job Queue sub-frame:

-• Name: Defines the name of the job queue in which this job is placed.
+• Name: The job queue in which this job is placed

-• Library: Defines the library associated with the batch queue name.
+• Library: The library associated with the batch queue name

 In the Call Information sub-frame:

-• Prerun: Defines the IBM i job to be executed immediately before the initiation of the job specified in the Call/Script Name.
+• Prerun: The IBM i job to run immediately before the job specified in the Call/Script Name

 • Script Name: For an Operator Replay Job or Restricted Mode Job, enter the script name.
-The call or script name must not exceed 2000 characters.
+Must not exceed 2000 characters

 In the Additional Information frame: